 Programs designed to enhance, promote or improve the reputation of a company or organization with stakeholders or publics.
 This may be proactive, or in response to an issue.

-Programs designed to impact legislation, regulation, public policy or political outcomes.
+Programs designed to impact legislation, regulation, public policy or political outcomes, or to gain pubic understanding and engagement on social issues.
 Activities can be conducted at any level – from community to national or international.
 This may include use of research, media, lobbying, grassroots and word of mouth activity, and should demonstrate results benefiting the organization sponsoring the campaign.

 4. PR Campaigns – Crisis Communications